inveniosoftware/docs-invenio-rdm/docs/reference/custom_fields/widgets.md

 ## BooleanCheckbox

 A field for boolean values.
-It displays 2 checkboxes for each corresponding value i.e true/false.
+It displays 2 checkboxes for each corresponding value i.e. true/false.

 ### Usage